George O'Callaghan, 2nd Viscount Lismore: Biography

 Both sons predeceased Lord Lismore, leaving no heir, and his titles became extinct upon his death.

 The Lismores had a home in Ireland at Shanbally Castle and also in Mayfair, London.
 They lived at 34 Grosvenor Street from 1863-1867, then at 31 Old Burlington Street from 1867 until the death of Lady Lismore in 1900.
+Lord Lismore had reportedly made it known that, following the deaths of his two sons, his first-cousin once-removed Lord Arthur Butler would be the heir to the Lismore Estates.
+However following his death, his will revealed that he had instead named the daughter's of Lord Arthur's older brother James Butler, 3rd Marquess of Ormonde Lady Beatrice Butler and Lady Constance Butler as the beneficiaries of his estates.